 How to Use Organic Clover Seeds

 The best way to enjoy numerous health benefits of organic clover seeds is to sprout them to get a bunch of delicious microgreens.
-In this form, they are rich in vitamin C, folate, iron, and calcium, but contain varying amounts of most other essential nutrients.
+In this form, they are a good source of vitamin C, folate, iron, and calcium, and contain varying amounts of most other essential nutrients.

 Red clover blossoms are considered a women’s herb because they contain phytoestrogens.
 These are chemical compounds that act similar to the female hormone estrogen.
 They don’t have much of an effect on fertility, and you’ll have to consume a lot of clover sprouts to experience any significant shift in the estrogen levels.

 However, clover tea and even sprouts are known to help alleviate the unpleasant symptoms of PMS and menopause.